Eberhard Weber: Career

 In the mid-1970s Weber formed his own group, Colours, with Charlie Mariano (soprano saxophone, flutes), Rainer Brüninghaus (piano, synthesizer) and Jon Christensen (drums).
 After their first recording, Yellow Fields (1975), Christensen left and was replaced by John Marshall.
 The group toured extensively and recorded two further records, Silent Feet (1977) and Little Movements (1980), before disbanding.

 Since the early 1980s, Weber has regularly collaborated with the British singer-songwriter Kate Bush, playing on four of her last six studio albums (The Dreaming, 1982; Hounds of Love, 1985; The Sensual World, 1989; Aerial, 2005).

 During the 1980s, Weber toured with Barbara Thompson's jazz ensemble Paraphernalia.

 Since 1990, Weber's touring has been limited, and he has had only two new recordings under his own name: The 2001 release Endless Days is an elemental fusion of jazz and classical music flavors, fitting well the moniker chamber jazz.
 His main touring activity during that period was as a regular member of the Jan Garbarek Group.
 On the occasion of his 65th birthday, in March, 2005 he recorded Stages of a Long Journey, a live concert with the Stuttgart Radio Symphony Orchestra and featuring Gary Burton, Wolfgang Dauner and Jan Garbarek.
 In 2009 ECM also re-released his albums Yellow Fields, Silent Feet and Little Movements as a 3-CD collection titled "Colours".

+Weber has used text from the book Watership Down by Richard Adams for the names of his compositions and albums, on at least five occasions.
+Examples include "Silent Feet" and "Eyes That Can See in the Dark" from the Silent Feet album; "Often in the Open" from the Later That Evening album; and "Quiet Departures" and "Fluid Rustle" on the Fluid Rustle album.

 Medical issues

-On April 23, 2007, Weber suffered a stroke while on tour with the Jan Garbarek Group of which he had been a part of for 25 years.
+On April 23, 2007, Weber suffered a stroke while on tour with the Jan Garbarek Group, which he had been a part of for 25 years.
 Weber stated that he had felt "something indefinable going on".
 Weber called his manager and paramedics to examine him in his hotel room and they found nothing of significance to be wrong.
 Weber continued on to his soundcheck and cites "unusual intonation problems".
 This led Weber to go to the hospital to be examined again.
 Weber recounts his experience in his autobiography, saying that the hospital lost power multiple times during his stay, and that he was unable to get an MRI until the following day due to safety concerns caused by the unstable power.
 The MRI revealed that he had suffered a stroke.

 Weber writes about his experience immediately following his stroke, recounting his physical therapy and saying that he thought he would be healthy and able to play again for the upcoming leg of the tour.
 However this was not the case and Weber has not been able to play the bass since.
 He was replaced in the Jan Garbarek Group by Yuri Daniel in early 2007.

 In a January 2010 interview with Die Welt, he spoke about his medical condition and future projects.